awsdocs/amazon-s3-userguide/doc_source/S3OnOutpostsRestrictionsLimitations.md

     + 172\.16\.0\.0/12
     + 192\.168\.0\.0/16
 + Endpoints to an Outpost can be created only from VPCs that have non\-overlapping CIDR blocks\.
-+ You can create an endpoint only for VPCs that are associated with only one CIDR block\.
 + An endpoint can be created only from within its Outposts subnet\.
 + The subnet used to create an endpoint must contain four IP addresses for S3 on Outposts to use\.
 + The customer\-owned IP address pool \(CoIP pool\), if specified, must contain four IP addresses for S3 on Outposts to use\.